 6 Questions to ask on a customer exit survey

 It’s essential to ask the right questions to get the most out of your customer exit survey.

 Before divulging the six best questions to ask in a customer exit survey, let’s first cover the essentials:

 - Short surveys get better results.
 Price Intelligently found that SaaS customer development surveys between one and two minutes in length had a 90%+ response rate.

 - Optimize for mobile and desktop.
 According to Customer Thermometer, 75% of customers complete surveys on their mobile phones.

 - Use a mix of open and closed questions.
 The human attention span is now only eight seconds long — keep people engaged.

 Now onto the six essential questions for your customer exit survey.

-1. What made you cancel?
+1) What were the trigger(s) that made you cancel?

 Start with the elephant in the room – why they’re canceling.